justinhomsi/portfolio/Final Year Project/README.md

 To run the program, please download the "User JARs" zip folder and refer to the User Manual for instructions.<br />

-For a detailed breakdown of the program's code, please refer to the Technical Manual.
+For a detailed breakdown of the program's code, and for instructions on how to install the system for modification of the source code, please refer to the Technical Manual.